 Tory's interest in student writing and academic literacies has run parallel with and is informed by her research into literature.
 She was a co-director of the HEFCE-funded Speak-Write Project at Anglia Ruskin University, and in 2008 wrote Studying English Literature: A Practical Guide.
 This book is used in North America, Asia and across the UK as a set text for first-year undergraduate literature students.
-She is a Senior Fellow of the HEA, and has supervised 4 PhDs to completion (including 2 creative writing projects) and supervises current projects on modernist poetry, Edna O’Brien, and second-person narration.
+She is a Senior Fellow of the HEA, and has supervised six PhDs to completion (including two creative writing projects).
+Her current supervisory projects include the topics of Golden Age Crime Fiction and second-person narration.

 Young, T., 2018.
 Invisibility and power in the digital age: issues for feminist and queer narratology.
 Textual Practice, 32 (6): pp.991-1006.

 Young, T., 2018.
 Futures for feminist and queer narratology.
 Textual Practice, 32 (6): pp.913-921.